sequelize/sequelize/docs/manual/other-topics/hooks.md

 ## Global / universal hooks

-Global hooks are hooks which are run for all models.
-Are especially useful for plugins and they can define behaviours that you want for all your models, for example to allow customization on timestamps using `sequelize.define` on your models:
+Global hooks are hooks that are run for all models.
+They are especially useful for plugins and can define behaviours that you want for all your models, for example to allow customization on timestamps using `sequelize.define` on your models:

 ```js
 const User = sequelize.define('User', {}, {